ttscoff/journal-cli/README.md

    $ git push -u origin master
    ```
 6. Ensure the GitHub action passes,
-   then publish the initial version of the package with
+   then publish the initial version of the gem with
    ```
    $ bundle install
    $ bundle exec gem bump --sign --push --version patch